Good Clinical Practice (GCP) Training Guidance and Instructions

 How do I access these GCP training courses?

 - Log in to CITI via the UW CITI Portal using your NetID and password.
+If you are accessing the UW CITI Portal for the first time, see “Completion Instructions for First Time Users” here before proceeding to the next steps.

 If you have completed GCP training in the past, you will receive an email reminder when your GCP training is expiring.

-If you experience any difficulty accessing GCP Training or need assistance determining which GCP course you should take, please contact the Office of Research Compliance at UW CITI Support or 608-262-1703.
+If you experience any difficulty accessing GCP training or need assistance determining which GCP course you should take, please contact the Office of Research Compliance at UW CITI Support or 608-262-1703.
 Support is provided Monday - Friday during normal business hours.